mjhea0/python-ruby/readme.md

 Namespaces are one honking great idea -- let's do more of those!
 ```

 This is what is known as the [Zen of Python](http://www.python.org/dev/peps/pep-0020/), which are the guiding principles of Python.
-These 19 guidelines can be trimmed to five points:
+These 19 guidelines can be trimmed down to five points:

 1. Beautiful is better than ugly.
 2. Explicit is better than implicit.
 3. Simple is better than complex.